 You can skip this step, but the final result will obviously be more effective with media!

-- Chuck some of your favourite media in your Media Panel. (select a few files from a Finder window and drag/drop them into the Media Panel)
+- Chuck some of your favorite media in your Media Panel. (select a few files from a Finder window and drag/drop them into the Media Panel)

-- Activate the next GENER8 Clip (make sure the Clip trigger has stopped flashing – a useful tip when you are assigning a lot of media’s is to turn off the quantise to speed the process up)
+4. Activate the next GENER8 Clip (make sure the Clip trigger has stopped flashing – a useful tip when you are assigning a lot of media’s is to turn off the quantize to speed the process up)

 Tip: You can also change the media assigned to a Clip in the Clip Inspector (top left – Trig pane).
 There is a value for ‘Media’ number there.